 I began participating on Discord group ‘The Portal’ on February 18, 2020.
 This is a discussion board about Eric Weinstein’s podcast.
 Here are my initial posts.
-My text is in black regular font.
-Other users are in color-coded italic font.
+My text is in regular font.
+Other users are in italic font.
 I noted in bold the responses from others that I consider standard playbook responses from the Distributed Idea Suppression Complex (D.I.S.C) of physics and cosmology.
 This post is largely a recapitulation on NPQG that consolidates highlights from other posts on my blog.

 Hi everyone.
 My name is Mark.
-I’ve been working on imagining a theory of everything that starts with two fundamental Planck radius particle types.
+I’ve been working on imagining a theory of everything that starts with two fundamental point charge types.
 I say imagining, because the D.I.S.C. of physics and cosmology can get very strident about outsiders playing in their sandbox and not following their rules.
 Of course I respect the scientific method, but I’m starting at 10^-35 Planck scale and current instrumentation / experimentation is around 10^-19 at best.
 So some of the things I imagine are not testable at this point.
 Nevertheless, it sure seems to me that my ideas are sound and that they solve the paradoxes and open problems in physics and cosmology (but of course it would, so I understand respectful skepticism).
 You are welcome to look at my blog at jmarkmorris.com where you will find a lot of relatively short blog posts that describe my thinking, all organized in a table of contents on that landing page.
 You will need to suspend disbelief for a while, because I turn the current nonsense narratives of physics and cosmology on their head, but really it is just a transformation into a much more sensible narrative, IMO.
 For example, take the one-time inflationary Big Bang, and Penrose’s serial bang/shrink chart and instead imagine a parallel process where supermassive black holes occasionally jet Planck plasma from their poles.
 Isotropy now occurs because it is the same physics in every SMBH.
 This seems a lot more logical to me.
 And if you want to get all mathematical and say nothing but Hawking radiation escapes an event horizon, well then I’d remind you that Einstein’s general relativity has no known physical natural implementation.
 And I would then say that I’d imagine that a spinning SMBH with a Planck core could very well redefine the event horizon geometry and jet from the poles.

 Portal #20 with Sir Roger Penrose:

 @43:00 in the audio podcast, Eric describes general relativity in terms of the Penrose Stairs.
 I found that very interesting.
-In my work on NeoClassical Physics and Quantum Gravity, I imagine spacetime as a superfluid gas made of physical particles, a set of six spinning electrino/positrino dipoles, that follow a wave equation that traces a quasi-spherical shell.
+In my work on NeoClassical Physics and Quantum Gravity, I imagine spacetime as an æther made of physical particles, a set of six spinning electrino/positrino dipoles, that follow a wave equation that traces a quasi-spherical shell.
 The stairs that Eric mentions would then map to the discrete energy quanta of the particle shell (but there are also continuous ephemeral energy waves too).
-As the spacetime gas particle gains energy (temperature) the electrinos and positrinos spin faster and the shell radius shrinks.
+As the spacetime æther particle gains energy (temperature) the electrinos and positrinos spin faster and the shell radius shrinks.
 This is a Lorentzian relationship so as to implement GR space contraction and time dilation.
 So time is then related to the speed of the electrinos and positrinos in these shells.
 I also model these shells around the standard model particles, where the fermions would have a shell surrounding an electrino/positrino payload (nucleus)].
 The shell energy is related to containment of the payload.
 A moving particle would need more energy in the shell to maintain the nucleus.
 Thus the energy-momentum relation.
 Long story short, mass is related to shell energy.
 Since all particles in the universe would have neighbor particles with shells, the electrinos and positrinos in the shell would respond to the electromagnetic fields from those same particles in neighboring shells but it would only be a very small ephemeral energy wave that would propagate spherically.
-If you are following, this means that all spacetime particles would be accumulator memory for this pulsing shell energy, and the gradient of the temperature (energy) of the shells is the source of gravity which you could also think of as convection.
+If you are following, this means that all spacetime particles would be accumulator memory for this pulsing shell energy, and the gradient of the energy of the shells is the source of gravity which you could also think of as convection.
 Anyway, it’s too long to explain more in a paragraph, but if you are interesting in my imaginings, check out jmarkmorris.com.

 Hi.
 The flat Euclidean is simply the truly empty volume of space.
 It is filled with particles of spacetime, which in my model are real particles, that are composites of the two fundamental particle types.
-So the empty void is filled with a superfluid gas of these spacetime particles.
-The spacetime gas particles can have energy and the energy of spacetime gas determines permittivity and permeability of the gas.
+So the empty void is filled with a spacetime æther of these spacetime particles.
+The spacetime æther particles can have energy and the energy of spacetime æther determines permittivity and permeability of the gas.
 So that means c varies according to local dense matter-energy.
-So that covers lensing – it is refraction through the spacetime gas.
+So that covers lensing – it is refraction through the spacetime æther.
 Gravitational waves would be the interaction of the electrino/positrino shells of all particles.
 The massive particles have high energy shells which are going to have more influence on nearby spacetime particle shells.
 So imagine the electrinos and positrinos whipping around the shell and they will influence the neighbor shells electromagnetically.
 This will be an alternating wave that speeds up or slows down the particles in the other shells (everything according to 1/r^2).
 So there is no net energy transferred long term from each radiating shell, but there is an RMS outstanding.
 Those gravitational waves propagate at local c as well.
 Now think about Mach’s principle – every spacetime particle in the universe is going to be an accumulator for all arriving waves, which are implemented in the energy of nearby shells for the most part because of course 1/r^2.
 [Aside: there is an exception to Mach’s principle we can talk about later].
 I’m not sure if I clearly described it, but every particle has a shell and those shells interact according to Maxwell in a continuous (not quantized) manner that energizes (heats) the shells which causes them to shrink with more energy (Lorentz factor).
 [Of course you can also have quantized energy transfer between shells, but that’s more about reactions, which we can also talk about later].
 The gradient of shell temperature leads to gravity (convection).

 Now that all said, when you have a really high energy event like a BH-BH merger the gradient in shell temperatures is going to be enormous and of course there will be reactions galore.
 That would lead to the huge gradient waves in spacetime particle energy that LIGO would observe here on Earth after of course they have dissipated quite a bit to be just a tiny ripple.
 I would imagine the physics of the spacetime particles and standard model matter-energy particles in a collision would be a chaotic dynamical system (if I am using those terms correctly).
 I haven’t yet figured out if there is a spacetime particle flow (or wind?) other than that which would be caused by rapid shrinking of spacetime particles during heating, and growing during cooling.
 Maybe that flow is also part of high energy collisions.
 I don’t have the background to formulate Lagrangians.